ismailceylan/restorm/README.md

 console.log( posts.contains( 1 ));
 ```

-Of course there is no need to mention we can use native `filter` or `find` array method to do more complex analysis to check if the collection contains a specific model.
+Of course there is no need to mention we can use native `filter` or `find` array methods to do more complex analysis to check if the collection contains a specific model.

 ## Diff
 Some cases we might want to take a difference between two collections.
 We can use the `diff` method to get the difference between two collections.